oracle/truffleruby/doc/contributor/how-to-guide.md

 A lot of Ruby Core Methods have multiple signatures with different numbers of arguments.
 So it's a common situation when a positional parameter might be missing.
 In Java a Core Method specialization missing an optional parameter is expressed with `NotProvided` class.

-There are several similar approaches to handle optional parameters.
+There are several similar approaches to handle optional parameters:

 #### Explicit check